Struan Sutherland: The CSL years

-In 1966, Sutherland joined the Commonwealth Serum Laboratories and was soon appointed Head of Immunology Research, a position which he held for 28 years.
-The death in January 1979 of a young girl, Christine Sturges, from a funnel-web spider bite prompted Sutherland to look for a funnel-web antivenom.
+In 1966, Sutherland joined the Commonwealth Serum Laboratories (CSL) and was soon appointed Head of Immunology Research, a position which he held for 28 years.
+The death in January 1979 of a young girl, Christine Sturges, from a funnel-web spider bite prompted Sutherland to look for a funnel-web spider antivenom.
 Many previous researchers had failed to develop such an antivenom, but Sutherland persevered.

-In January 1980, a two-year-old boy James Cully was bitten by a funnel-web, and died three days later.
+In January 1980, a two-year-old boy James Cully was bitten by a funnel-web spider, and died three days later.
 This was the spider's 13th recorded victim.
-Later that year, Sutherland's team produced an effective antivenom; since then, no deaths have been recorded from funnelweb bites.
-The antivenom had its first success when it was used to treat a 49-year-old Sydney man, Gordon Wheatley, who was bitten by a funnel-web on 31 January 1981.
+Later that year, Sutherland's team produced an effective antivenom; since then, no deaths have been recorded from funnelweb spider bites.
+The antivenom had its first success when it was used to treat a 49-year-old Sydney man, Gordon Wheatley, who was bitten by a funnel-web spider on 31 January 1981.
 He completely recovered after 2 days in hospital.

 Sutherland also led research into snakebite treatment, working on antivenoms and developing venom detection kits to help hospital staff determine appropriate treatment for a bite.

 In the 1970s, he developed the pressure immobilisation technique (a first-aid procedure) for both snake and funnelweb bites, replacing treatments such as tourniquets that were often harmful to the patient.